 Leaves may be galvanized steel, stainless steel, or aluminium.
 They can be perforated or louvred for ventilation, or provided with vision panels glazed with toughened glass.
+For glazing, see general guidance 2.5.

 Finish as delivered: Select from manufacturer's options.
 Specify site painting in section M60.